leny133/Finalproject/README.md

      -Username: leny
      -Password: admin
    5. If you register as a new user the app will alert you with a message when there is no order placed on how to get started.
-The message is:
+The message is: alert(
-        > alert(
-         Welcome to the Salon App
+         "Welcome to the Salon App
          For this App to work you must do the following steps:
-           Step 1 : use Add Products or Add Services to your inventory Step 2 : Go to New Sale and fill the cart and place order Step 3(optional) : Modify products in My Inventory )
+           Step 1 : use Add Products or Add Services to your inventory Step 2 : Go to New Sale and fill the cart and place order Step 3(optional) : Modify products in My Inventory" )

 ## API